beatobongco/dibtap/_posts/2023-01-04-environment-and-context-independence.md

 The baseline salary boost one gets from moving from a third to first world country is huge.
 It allows you to spend on things you would think twice about spending on before, like international travel.

-It gives you access to more competent people (for example a really good trainer) or better facilities.
+It gives you access to more competent people (for example a really good trainer or co-workers) or better facilities.

 It exposes you to opportunity in your field - for example, there's no better place for tech people who want to change things than Silicon Valley.